0xcert/framework/docs/connectors/ethereum-api.md

 ### log(message)

-A `synchronous` class instance `function` which logs message to console if verbose mode is active otherwise does nothing.
+A `synchronous` class instance `function` which logs message to console if verbose mode is active, otherwise it does nothing.

 **Example:**